-Below is a rough translation and some initial comments regarding Luke 5:1-10, one of the options for a Gospel Reading for Sunday, February 10, 2013.
+Below is a rough translation and some initial comments regarding Luke 5:1-10, the Revised Common Lectionary’s Gospel Reading for the Fifth Sunday after Epiphany.
 Your comments are always welcomed.

-Then the crowd began to press against him and to hear the word of God while he was having stood beside the lake of Gennesaret,
+Yet in the becoming the crowd to press against him and to hear the word of God he was having stood beside the lake of Gennesaret,

 Ἐγένετο: AMI 3s, γίνομαι, 1) to become, i.e. to come into existence, begin to be, receive being